AnmolVirdi/AI_Virtual_Painter/README.md

 This model utilizes MediaPipe's hand tracking functions to get hand landmarks(reference points) that enable the user to actually draw stuff on the screen.

 - Libraries used: OpenCV, MediaPipe, os, numpy, time
+- handtrackingmodule.py is actually a class with functions like hand-landmark detector, fingers-up check and much more.
+We have used an instance(detector) from this class in our main program.
 - Index finger tip's landmark is used to draw on the canvas.

 **The steps and tacks have been explicitly mentioned in the comments of the code.**

+***Dockerfile* has been provided, but Linux environment(Ubuntu)**